jakemcc/jakemccrary.com/source/_posts/2020-08-31-utilities-i-like-selecta.markdown

 - tools
 ---

-[Selecta](https://github.com/garybernhardt/selecta) is a command line utility that gives you the power to fuzzy select items from a list of text.
+[Selecta](https://github.com/garybernhardt/selecta) is a command-line utility that gives you the power to fuzzy select items from a list of text.
 What does that mean?
 It means you pipe `selecta` a list of text on stdin, it helps you make a choice from items in that list, and then `selecta` prints that choice to stdout.